December 11, 2025

 MIN READ

 Tom Lee is an American financial analyst, strategist and businessman.
-He is the co-founder and Head of Research at Fundstrat Global Advisors - an equity research form based in New York - and he is the Chairman of Bitmine, a former Bitcoin mining company which has transitioned into a digital asset treasury company (DATCO).
+He is the co-founder and Head of Research at Fundstrat Global Advisors - an equity research firm based in New York - and he is the Chairman of Bitmine, a former Bitcoin mining company which has transitioned into a digital asset treasury company (DATCO).

 Bitmine is famous because it is the second-largest DATCO in the world, after Strategy.
 Importantly, Bitmine, unlike Strategy, is an Ethereum treasury company.